Vyral/base-template/_posts/2019-03-25-market-minute-march-2019.md

 And, finally, our interest rate is down—dropping from 4.51% in January to 4.41% last month.

-To see these numbers in greater detail, check out this spreadsheet containing all the information I’ve shared here (and more).

 Overall, the current market holds strong opportunities for buyers and sellers alike.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.